DeeEmm/Marlin-CNC-Pendant/README.md

 The joystick is a very good control method and works great on both 3D printers and CNCs, however the traditional control input for a CNC machine is a jogwheel and axis selector switch, which gives a very different operating experience.

-This method also allows existing traditional jogwheel setups to be ustilised when retrofitting, as well as using universally and commonly available CNC pendant / handwheel controls.
+This method also allows existing traditional jogwheel setups to be ustilised when retrofitting, as well as using universally and commonly available MPG pendant / handwheel controls.